carlcurtis/voting-app/readme.md

 Generate a environment key
 `php artisan key:generate`

-The application should now be at http://voting.app
+The application should now be viewable at http://voting.app

 ##To Do List